NathanielJS1541/RPI_MOTD/README.md

 ## Installation

-Download and save the `motd.sh` bash script in the Raspberry Pi.
+Download and save the `motd.sh` bash script to the Raspberry Pi.
+It doesn't matter where it is.
 Remember to add execution permissions and change the owner:

 ```bash
 $ sudo chown root:root motd.sh